AI Agent Design Enterprise AI UX 0-to-1 Interaction Design

 Guided experience vs. conversational AI

-This was partly a resource constraint — building a robust conversational system would have required significantly more technical investment — but more importantly, it was a strategic decision.
+We chose to design a guided, structured workflow rather than an open-ended conversational experience.
+This was partly a resource constraint, given that building a robust conversational system would have required significantly more technical investment, but it was also a strategic decision.

 The guided experience allowed us to: